Pi3rral/midigoat/README.md

 pip install -r requirements.txt
 ```

+### External Libraries

+In `libs` directory, clone the following repos:
+- git@github.com:miguelgrinberg/microdot.git
+- git@github.com:adafruit/Adafruit_CircuitPython_MIDI.git

+They will be added to the frozen part of the custom firmware.

 ### Flash firmware

 Erase and flash on ESP32 (option to erase at the same time is not working)